A geometric realization of the $m$-cluster categories of type $\tilde{D_n}$: Geometric realization and flips

+\section{Geometric realization and flips}

-In this section we introduce the geometric realization.
+In this section we introduce the geometric realization inspired from \cite{CP01} and \cite{CP02}.
 We define the flip of an $(m+2)$-angulation, and build a colored quiver from an $(m+2)$-angulation.
-The main theorem of the section, namely theorem \ref{theo:corresp}, states the compatibility between the flip of an $(m+2)$-angulation and the mutation of the associated colored quiver.
+The main Theorem of the section, namely Theorem \ref{theo:corresp}, states the compatibility between the flip of an $(m+2)$-angulation and the mutation of the associated colored quiver.

-\subsection{Geometric realization and flips}

-Let $n >4$ and $m$ be a positive integer.
-Let $P$ be an $(n-2)m$-gon with two central $(m-1)$-gons $R$ and $S$ inside of it (cf figure \ref{fig:figure1}).
-We replace each vertex of $R$ and $S$ by a disk, which we henceforth call a thick vertex.
-If $m=1$, then we consider an $(n-2)$-gon with two disks inside of it.
+Let $n \geq 4$ and $m \geq 2$ be integers.
+Let $P$ be an $(n-2)m$-gon with two central $(m-1)$-gons $L$ and $R$ inside of it (cf figure \ref{fig:figure1}).
+We set that $L$ (respectively $R$) is the leftmost (respectively the rightmost) $(m-1)$-gon in the interior of $P$.
+We replace each vertex of $L$ and $R$ by a disk, which we henceforth call a thick vertex.
+If $m=1$, then the surface considered is a disk with $n-2$ marked points on its border, with two thick vertices in its interior.

+\cor{Considering that there is a realization of Dynkin type $D$ using tagged arcs, we could have used such arcs, with two punctures inside of the polygon in order to build a geometric realization of type $\tilde{D}$.
+However, this sort of realization is not compatible with the mutation of colored quivers associated with the $(m+2)$-angulations.}